 - Large quantities may cause diarrhoea, stomach pains and wind.

 - Claims that MCP can treat cancer are not backed up by enough research.

 What is modified citrus pectin?

-Pectin is found in the peel and pulp of citrus fruits (lemons, oranges, grapefruits) and apples.
+Pectin is in the peel and pulp of citrus fruits - lemons, oranges, grapefruits and apples.
 It is what we use to make jam set.
-The pectin in modified citrus pectin has been changed to make it easier for the body to take in through the gut.
+The pectin in modified citrus pectin has been broken down.
+This makes it easier for the body to absorb through the gut.